 Medicare and Medicaid are government-funded health care programs that offer coverage for two different groups of American residents.
 Medicare provides coverage for seniors, and Medicaid aids low-income families and children.

 Medicare is meant for people 65 and over.
 There are several options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for Maryland’s Medicare Savings Programs:
+You may also qualify for Maryland’s Medicare Savings Programs with these income limits:

 These are the state's Medicaid financial requirements: